 When it comes to preventing fleas and ticks, there are several different types of medications available, including oral tablets, spot-on treatments and flea collars.
 Grand Avenue Veterinary Hospital can help you decide which method is best for your pet, depending on his or her lifestyle.

 - Flea Collars – Worn around your pet’s neck to help prevent flea infestations.
 Kills on contact.

 - Oral Tablets – Typically given once a month to control fleas and ticks.
 When the parasite bites your pet, it ingests the medication and dies.

 - Spot-On Treatments – Placed between your cat’s shoulder blades once a month.
 Kills fleas and ticks on contact.

 Flea and Tick Prevention Help With Grand Avenue Veterinary Hospital

-When it comes to controlling fleas and ticks, you can count on us to provide you with the right type of medication for your cat and advice on how to rid your home of flea infestations.
-If you are looking for a medication where the parasite does not need to bite your cat in order to be killed, we may recommend flea collars and spot-on treatments.
+When it comes to controlling fleas and ticks, you can count on us to provide you with the right type of medication for your pet and advice on how to rid your home of flea infestations.
+If you are looking for a medication where the parasite does not need to bite your pet in order to be killed, we may recommend flea collars and spot-on treatments.
 If you are looking for a no-hassle way to control fleas and ticks in your cat, oral tablets may be the right solution.
-If you have a current flea infestation, you may want to use a spray treatment that kills fleas and ticks on contact.